 Please be mindful of driving conditions, especially in winter.
 While Alberta’s highways are in great shape and well-maintained, snowstorms can wreak havoc for days at a time, and construction can slow things down in summer.
 Learn more about Alberta’s road laws and driving guidelines.
 In addition, check current road reports before you leave.

-There is currently only one company offering bus rides.
+There are currently two bus companies offering rides.
 Keep in mind that traveling by bus can extend your time on the road, with some journeys lasting up to 7 hours.

 - Cold Shot – This transportation company offers two departures (almost) every day.
-One-way trips cost $79 each.
+One-way fares cost $79.

 - Taxis or Uber might be an option; they should be easy to find in Edmonton, but given how far the trip is, it may be difficult to find someone who wants to drive that route.
 (Not to mention, it will be super expensive.)

-- Consider Poparide.com.
+- Consider Poparide.com for possible carpooling.
 At the moment of writing this article there weren’t any cars available but make sure you check near your travel date.
 There might be some.
 Poparide charges per seat so you have an opportunity to meet other visitors or better yet, locals.